twitocode/Tantalum/content/Books/Leviathan Wakes.md

 p.221 - scoupli discovery lionel polanski, finally a lead for holden - he's now foaming at the mouth to go after being resistant. p.224-226 - miller talking to church misisonary **very good for culminating** p.230 - contrast between eros and ceres *there was more on a previous page*
+p.
+232 - amos and alex are playful, holden and naomi are a bit more serious